rolemadelen/minimalist-blog/src/post/tired-of-sns.md

 I'll still be keeping Instagram, as it's the place where I connect with my real-life friends.

 With these changes, I'm looking forward to starting my mornings on a more positive note, focusing on the things that truly matter and surrounding myself with uplifting content and meaningful connections.

+---

+#### Update - August 10th, 2023

+I noticed I was spending a lot of time on Instagram shorts and reels, so I made the choice to remove the app from my phone.
+However, I'm currently taking on a challenge for the month of August where I draw something new every day and share it on my account.
+For the purpose of posting my drawings, I'll reinstall the app temporarily and then promptly remove it afterward.